sveinungkb/play-report-downloader/README.md

 [![Build Status](https://travis-ci.org/gogoluxecs/play-report-downloader.png?branch=master)](https://travis-ci.org/gogoluxecs/play-report-downloader)

-1.0.0.RELEASE - sales reporsta are wrapped in API interface.
+1.0.1.RELEASE - sales reports are wrapped in API interface.
 For application statistics you need to check Main.java and how to use it.

 ### Supported reports type are: